 (Wendell Watkins giving students from the Boggs School a tour of his postal route)

-I feel lucky to have grown up in Detroit in from the mid 1960s through the mid 1970s.
-Coming of age there gave me a specific and very special view on race and racism, unions, and social justice movements.
-So much of who I am as a person, a teacher, and a filmmaker has to do with my childhood experience in the Motor City.
-However, I haven’t lived in Detroit for many years and I missed the dramatic disinvestment and decline that hit the city in the 1980s and continues to today.
-So, when I returned to Detroit in 2009, I was frankly stunned by the devastation I witnessed.
-I had so many questions about what happened to the jobs, the people, and the buildings.
+I haven’t lived in Detroit for many years, so I missed the dramatic disinvestment and decline that hit the city in the 1980s and continues to today.
+When I returned to Detroit in 2009, I was stunned by the devastation I witnessed and had many questions about what happened to the jobs, the people, and the buildings.

 It felt natural to turn to Wendell, a quintessential storyteller, to look for answers.
 That’s how DETROIT 48202: CONVERSATIONS ALONG A POSTAL ROUTE was born.
 Wendell granted me complete access and has been both a subject and partner throughout the production process.
 My relationship with Wendell opened doors for me to develop ties with residents along his postal route, several of whom are in the film.
 Other long-term friends in Detroit connected me to invaluable sources of information, scholars, and activists who have helped tell this story.